Melomario57/Melomario57/README.md

 :zap: Currently working as a Full-Stack Developer at Krono (Gemstones E-commerce).

-:trophy: Completed an Udemy course, building interactive websites using JavaScript, MySQL, Sass, and PHP.
+:trophy: Completed an Udemy course, building interactive websites using JavaScript, MySQL and PHP.

 🌱 I'm taking a JavaScript course focused on Data Structures and Algorithms to improve my coding logic.